kenoah/Final-Project-Group-10/README.md

   Once the infrastructure is deployed, get the load balancer dns to access the webpage via a browser.

-  The dns name of the load balancer is not output after the deployment as it violates tfsec.
-  If you would still like to output the dns name use the code block below in the aws_webserver module's output.tf and access the same from the output.tf in the webserver folder of the individual environments.
+ Due to a violation of tfsec, the DNS name of the load balancer is not displayed as output after deployment.
+However, if you still want to access the DNS name, you can include the provided code block in the output.tf file of the aws_webserver module, and then access it from the output.tf file in the webserver folder of each individual environment.

   ```
     output "load_balancer_dns_name" {